Dr. Yuriy May is the #1 Holistic Dentist in Connecticut/New York/Massachusetts for Safe Amalgam Removal

 6. Apply a cut and chunk drilling technique

-Dr. May has spend over 500 hours in hands on training and scientific studies on both the chemical properties and toxicity of mercury and the proper safe mercury removal protocols with focus on detoxification, toxicity reversal and amalgam removal.
-Due to this, Dr. May is one of a handful of top trained amalgam removal dentists in the country who is familiar with the “cut & chunk” technique.
+Dr. May has spent over 500 hours in hands-on training and scientific studies on both the chemical properties and toxicity of mercury and the proper safe mercury removal protocols with a focus on detoxification, toxicity reversal and amalgam removal.
+Due to this, Dr. May is one of a handful of top-trained amalgam removal dentists in the country who is familiar with the “cut & chunk” technique.
 This requires using a very crude dental drill which can break the amalgam up into 3-4 large pieces preventing vaporization and creating a large amount of mercury particulate.
-Regular dentist who instead drill with a standard dental drill or even worse, a smaller dental drill are actually actually drilling the amalgam, heating it up and thus dangerously vaporizing it both from the physical act of drilling and the heat stimulation causing the mercury to further dissociate from the bonded metal alloy.
+Conventional dentists who instead drill with a standard dental drill or even worse, a smaller dental drill are actually drilling the amalgam, heating it up and thus dangerously vaporizing it both from the physical act of drilling and the heat stimulation causing the mercury to further dissociate from the bonded metal alloy.

 7. Use a high volume evacuator